Brodie helmet: Origins

 At about the same time, the British War Office had seen a similar need for steel helmets.
 The War Office Invention Department was ordered to evaluate the French design.
 They decided that it was not strong enough and too complex to be swiftly manufactured.
-British industry was not geared up to an all-out effort of war production in the early days of World War I, which also led to the shell shortage of 1915.
+British industry was not geared up for an all-out effort of war production in the early days of World War I, which also led to the shell shortage of 1915.

-John Leopold Brodie (1873–1945), born Leopold Janno Braude in Riga, was an entrepreneur and inventor who had made a fortune in the gold and diamond mines of South Africa, but was working in London at that time.
+John Leopold Brodie (1873–1945), born Leopold Janno Braude in Riga, was an entrepreneur and inventor who had made a fortune in the gold and diamond mines of South Africa but was working in London at that time.
 A design patented by him in August 1915 offered advantages over the French helmet.
 It was constructed in one piece that could be pressed from a single thick sheet of steel, giving it added strength and making it simple to manufacture.
-Brodie's patent deals mainly with the innovative lining arrangements; an engineer called Alfred Bates of the firm of Willis & Bates of Halifax, Yorkshire, manufacturer of Vapalux paraffin pressure lamps, claimed that he was asked by the War Office to find a method of manufacturing an anti-shrapnel helmet and that it was he who had devised the basic shape of the steel shell.
-Aside from some newspaper articles, there is nothing to substantiate Bates's claim.
+Brodie's patent deals mainly with the innovative lining arrangements; an engineer called Alfred Bates of the firm of Willis & Bates of Halifax, Yorkshire, manufacturer of Vapalux paraffin pressure lamps, claimed that he was asked by the War Office to find a method of manufacturing an anti-shrapnel helmet and that it was he who had devised the basic shape of the steel shell; some newspaper articles are the only evidence for this claim.

-Brodie's helmet resembled designs from past eras in particular the medieval infantry kettle hat or chapel-de-fer and the samurai/ashigaru jingasa helmet, unlike the German Stahlhelm, which resembled the medieval sallet.
+Brodie's helmet resembled designs from past eras, in particular the medieval infantry kettle hat or chapel-de-fer and the samurai/ashigaru jingasa helmet, unlike the German Stahlhelm, which resembled the medieval sallet.
 The Brodie had a shallow circular crown with a wide brim around the edge, a leather liner and a leather chinstrap.
-The helmet's "soup bowl" shape was designed to protect the wearer's head and shoulders from shrapnel shell projectiles bursting from above the trenches.
+The helmet's soup-bowl shape was designed to protect the wearer's head and shoulders from shrapnel shell projectiles bursting from above the trenches.
 The design allowed the use of relatively thick steel that could be formed in a single pressing while maintaining the helmet's thickness.
 This made it more resistant to projectiles but it offered less protection to the lower head and neck than other helmets.

 The original design (Type A) was made of mild steel with a brim 1.5–2 in wide.
 The Type A was in production for just a few weeks before the specification was changed and the Type B was introduced in October 1915.
-The specification was altered at the suggestion of Sir Robert Hadfield to a harder steel with 12% manganese content, which became known as "Hadfield steel", which was virtually impervious to shrapnel hitting from above.
-Ballistically this increased protection for the wearer by 10 per cent.
+The specification was altered at the suggestion of Sir Robert Hadfield to a harder steel with 12% manganese content, which became known as Hadfield steel and was virtually impervious to shrapnel hitting from above.
+Ballistically, this updated specification increased protection for the wearer by 10%.
 It also had a narrower brim and a more domed crown.

-The original paint scheme, suggested by Brodie, was a mottled light green, blue, and orange camouflage but they were also painted in green or blue-grey.
+The original paint scheme, suggested by Brodie, was a mottled light green, blue and orange camouflage but they were also painted in green or blue-grey.

 The weight of a lined Mark I helmet was approximately 2.4 lb.